Codevendor/type_of/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- More testing needs to be done.

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Create deno.land module.
+- Update tutorial and code usage examples.

 ## Acknowledgements